Odjeissi/aws-3tier-terraform/README.md

 ### ECR Module

-The ECR module creates the container registry used to store the application image.
+The ECR module creates the Docker image repository.

-The repository URL is passed to the ECS module so that the ECS task definition can reference the application container image.
+The application image is pushed to ECR, and ECS uses that image when starting a task.

 ```text
 Application Image